imkevinxu/faithinhumanity/README.md

     python manage.py syncdb                                           # sets up django database python manage.py migrate faithinhumanity_app                      # migrates any south migrations

+### Running the Application

+Application will be running at [http://localhost:8000](http://localhost:8000) after running one of the two commands:

+    python manage.py runserver                              # Normal way

+    foreman start                                           # Advanced way
+                                                            # Sources environment variables and runs all processes
+                                                            # Packaged with Heroku Toolbelt https://toolbelt.heroku.com/

 ## Troubleshooting

 ### Local Environment Variables

-App uses a local .env not stored in the git repo to get some environment variables for tweet_scraper.
+App uses a local .env and .env.dev not updated in the git repo to get some environment variables.
 Email Kevin Xu <kevin@imkevinxu.com> to get it

 ### Workflow

 In case something's not working after pulling, try one of these:

-    workon faithinhumanity                                            # makes sure you're in the right virtual environment source .env                                                       # makes sure your local environment variables are setup pip install -r requirements.txt                                   # makes sure python packages are up to date python manage.py migrate faithinhumanity_app                      # makes sure database schema is migrated
+    workon faithinhumanity                                            # makes sure you're in the right virtual environment pip install -r requirements.txt                                   # makes sure python packages are up to date python manage.py migrate faithinhumanity_app                      # makes sure database schema is migrated source .env                                                       # makes sure your local environment variables are setup

 ### Missing Dependencies